IntersectMBO/cardano-node/README.rst

 Network Configuration, Genesis and Topology Files
 =================================================

-The latest supported networks can be found at `<https://book.world.dev.cardano.org/environments.html>`_
+The configuration files for the supported networks can be found at `<https://book.world.dev.cardano.org/environments.html>`_

 ****
 Obtaining ``cardano-node``